CtrlK

 Distinctiveness Conflict Risk

-Mentioning specific tools like Istio and Linkerd helps distinguish it, but the vague language around 'best practices' and 'security-first approach' could overlap with general Kubernetes or infrastructure configuration skills.
+Mentioning Istio and Linkerd specifically helps distinguish it from generic infrastructure skills, but the vague language about 'best practices' and 'security-first approach' could overlap with other DevOps/infrastructure configuration skills.
+The truncated trigger section weakens distinctiveness.

 2 / 3